VladChat/luggage-scale/blog-src/posts/durable-luggage-scale-frequent-flyers/index.md

 - **Features:** TARE, lb/kg switch, quick wake or battery-free readiness.

 ## Conclusion & CTA
 Frequent flyers need gear that works every single time.
 A **durable luggage scale** keeps you inside airline limits, avoids last-minute shuffles on the terminal floor, and pays for itself the first time you skip an overweight fee.
-Choose solid hardware, a readable display, and the right features—then make weighing your quickest pre-flight habit.
+Choose solid hardware, a readable display, and the right featuresâ€”then make weighing your quickest pre-flight habit.

 **Next step:** Add a durable scale to your go-bag so you can fly confidently on every itinerary.